-Question: My 7 year old broke the light stick that goes with her Halloween costume.
+Question: My 7 year old broke the glow stick that goes with her Halloween costume.
 It splashed in her eye.
 She's screaming that it hurts.
 What should I do?

 Answer: Rinse her eyes with running water for 15-20 minutes.
 This is easiest in the shower.
 She can have the water at a comfortable temperature, hold her face to the shower, and blink her eyes.
 After 15-20 minutes of rinsing, let her rest with her eyes closed.
 In the meantime, call Poison Control at 1-800-222-1222 or use the webPOISONCONTROL® online tool for guidance.
 With this treatment she should be perfectly fine.
 Poison Control will stay in touch with you for a day or so to be sure.

-The liquid in light sticks can burn a lot when it splashed into the eyes.
+The liquid in glow sticks can burn a lot when it splashed into the eyes.
 The combination of crying and running water will rinse it out so that it will feel better soon.

-The fluid in light sticks can also irritate the skin if it's splashed or spilled.
+The fluid in glow sticks or light sticks can also irritate the skin if it's splashed or spilled.
 If it's swallowed, it can be irritating, but usually is not.
-Use the webPOISONCONTROL® online tool for guidance if you swallow liquid from a light stick, or call Poison Control at 1-800-222-1222.
+Use the webPOISONCONTROL® online tool for guidance if you swallow, spill, or splash liquid from a glow stick, or call Poison Control at 1-800-222-1222.